tumi8/openssl-pqc/README.md

 #### Step 1: Build and install liboqs

 The following instructions will download and build liboqs, then install it into a subdirectory inside the OpenSSL folder.
+As this branch has been deprecated, its compatibility with changes in liboqs is no longer being maintained.
+The build instructions below point to the last release of liboqs known to work with OQS-OpenSSL-1.0.2.

 	git clone --branch master https://github.com/open-quantum-safe/liboqs.git
 	cd liboqs
+	git checkout ac03b344679ffec6666376c1d955e1c7e30937e3
 	autoreconf -i
 	./configure --prefix=<OPENSSL_DIR>/oqs --enable-shared=no --with-sha3=c
 	make -j